Sydney Nicholson: Life

-Something momentous would have to occur to persuade most away from playing the organ at the prestigious Westminster Abbey, but such was the case with Nicholson who was so concerned at the sad state of choral music in the parish churches throughout the country that in 1927 he founded the School of English Church Music (now the RSCM), in the hope of rectifying the problem.
+In 1927 Nicholson founded the School of English Church Music (now the RSCM).
 The School's members initially met at St Sepulchre-without-Newgate.

 One of Nicholson's most successful compositions for parish choirs was his Communion Service in G, which was widely sung, especially in Anglo-Catholic churches, until recent times.
-He was warden of St Nicholas College, Chislehurst (1928–1939).
+He was warden of St Nicholas College, Chislehurst, Kent (1928–1939).

 In addition to having edited Hymns Ancient and Modern, still the standard hymn book in many Anglican churches today, Nicholson wrote several hymn tunes.
 Of these, the most famous are Crucifer for the popular processional hymn Lift High the Cross and Totteridge.
 In 1928 he received the Lambeth DMus, and a decade later he was knighted for his services to Church music.
 He died at Ashford, Kent at the age of 72, and was buried at Westminster Abbey.